nus-cs2103/website-base/admin/project-v15.md

 **Submission**:

+First, update following pages on GitHub:
-* Update User Guide, Developer Guide, README, and AboutUs pages on GitHub.
+* User Guide, Developer Guide
+* README : ==Ensure the `Ui.png` matches the current product==
+* AboutUs : Ensure the following:
+  * Contains a ==link to each person's Project Portfolio page==
+  * Team member ==names match full names used by IVLE==

-* Convert the following documents to pdf (AB4 dev guide has some instructions on converting project docs to pdf) and upload to IVLE.
+Next, convert the following documents to pdf (AB4 dev guide has some instructions on converting project docs to pdf) and upload to IVLE.

 Document | Name format
 ---------|-------------